 A last will & testament to freedom

 Even in death, Kościuszko was an advocate for freedom.
-His final act on American soil was to write a will, of which he named Jefferson executor, which stipulated his American assets be used to purchase the freedom and education of slaves.
+His final act on American soil was to write a will, of which he named Jefferson the executor.
+It stipulated that Kościuszko's American assets be used to purchase the freedom and education of slaves.

 I, Thaddeus Kosciuszko, being just on my departure from America, do hereby declare and direct that, should I make no other testamentary disposition of my property in the United States, I hereby authorize my friend Thomas Jefferson to employ the whole thereof in purchasing negroes from among his own or any others, and giving them liberty in my name; in giving them an education in trades…which may make them good neighbours, good fathers or mothers, husbands or wives, and in their duties as citizens, teaching them to be defenders of their liberty and country, and of the good order of society, and in whatsoever may make them happy and useful.
 And I made the said Thomas Jefferson my executor of this.

-One might consider the sly message left by the Polish patriot to his American friend – a consummate advocate for liberty, Kościuszko drafted a will that reveled and looked to combat the problem of slavery in America.
-Having risked his life fighting under the American banner of “freedom,” his final will and testament continued the struggle – advocating for freedom and prosperity of all.
+One might consider the wry message left by the Polish patriot to his American friend.
+A consummate advocate for liberty, Kościuszko drafted a will that reveled and looked to combat the problem of slavery in America.
+Having risked his life fighting under the American banner of 'freedom,' his final will and testament continued the struggle – advocating for freedom and prosperity of all.

 Though he died in Switzerland, Kościuszko’s remains were returned to Poland, where he is now entombed in Wawel Cathedral in Kraków – alongside Polish kings and other national heroes.

-Honored in his native land, Kościuszko also has not been forgotten in America.
-There are statues honoring the Revolutionary War hero across the United States – including those in Boston, Washington, D.C., Chicago, Detroit, and Philadelphia.
-His name has been given to streets, towns, and bridges throughout the country.
-Between Kosciuszko Island, Alaska and Kosciuszko Street in Brooklyn, New York, this Polish “son of liberty” is memorialized from coast to coast.
+Honoured in his native land, Kościuszko hasn't been forgotten in America either.
+There are statues honouring the Revolutionary War hero across the United States – including those in Boston, Washington, D.C., Chicago, Detroit and Philadelphia.
+The name of the prominent Pole has been given to streets, towns, and bridges throughout the country.
+Between Kosciuszko Island, Alaska and Kosciuszko Street in Brooklyn, New York, this Polish 'son of liberty' is memorialized from coast to coast.

-His name and memory also are celebrated by The Kosciuszko Foundation, an organization founded in 1925 to “promote educational and cultural exchanges between the United States and Poland and to increase American understanding of Polish culture and history.”
-Clearly, Kościuszko’s legacy lives on and his life-long dedication to promoting liberty and understanding around the world perseveres.
+His name and memory also are celebrated by the Kosciuszko Foundation, an organisation founded in 1925 to 'promote educational and cultural exchanges between the United States and Poland and to increase American understanding of Polish culture and history'.
+Clearly, Kościuszko’s legacy lives on – and his life-long dedication to promoting liberty and understanding around the world perseveres.

 Count Pulaski of Poland, an officer famous throughout Europe for his bravery and conduct in defense of the liberties of his country against the three great invading powers of Russia, Austria and Prussia…may be highly useful to our service.

-Franklin encouraged him to go to America and lend his support to the fight for independence.
+Franklin encouraged the Pole to go to the United States and lend his support to the fight for independence.

-Pułaski decided to do just that; and upon his arrival in the United States, wrote to George Washington, declaring his intention to serve the Continental Army under his command.
+Pułaski decided to do just that.
+Upon his arrival in the United States, he wrote to George Washington, declaring his intention to serve the Continental Army under his command.

 I came here, where freedom is being defended, to serve it, and to live or die for it.

-Perhaps the greatest honor came in 2009, when President Barack Obama conferred honorary American citizenship on Pułaski (making him the 7th honorary citizen in American history) and declared October 11th General Pulaski Memorial Day.
-Obama proclaimed,
+Perhaps the greatest honour came in 2009, when President Barack Obama conferred honorary American citizenship on Pułaski (making him the seventh honorary citizen in American history) and declared 11th October General Pulaski Memorial Day.
+Obama proclaimed:

 Each year on this day, Americans pause to remember a patriot and champion of liberty who fought valiantly for the freedom of our Nation.
 During our struggle for independence, General Casimir Pulaski displayed heroic leadership and ultimately sacrificed his life in service to our country.
 His commitment to liberty remains an inspiration to us today, 230 years later, and it serves as a reflection of the many contributions Polish Americans have made to our national identity.

-Though Obama made Pulaski Day “official” in 2009, it was an event that has been celebrated across American much longer, with Pulaski Day festivals and parades taking place in cities such as Chicago, New York, and Grand Rapids, Michigan.
-These festivals celebrate not only the Polish (/American) hero, but Polish culture in the United States more generally.
+Though Obama made Pulaski Day 'official' in 2009, the event has been celebrated around American communities for much longer, with Pulaski Day festivals and parades taking place in cities such as Chicago, New York and Grand Rapids, Michigan.
+These celebrate not only the Polish (and American) hero, but Polish culture in the United States in general.